 Does getting a tragus piercing hurt?

-This is the top question people ask before getting a cartilage piercing.
+This is the top question people ask before getting this piercing.
 The good news?
-This ear piercing is not as scary as you may think.
+This piercing is not as scary as you may think.

 Because it’s comprised of thick cartilage without many nerve endings, the tragus is actually one of the least painful locations to get pierced.
 Like most cartilage piercings, you're more likely to feel pressure rather than pain when getting the tragus pierced.

-Most people say that the pain is sharp and short and rank it a 5 on a 10-point scale.
+Most people say tragus piercings hurt just a little, and that the pain is sharp and short and rank it a 5 on a 10-point scale.
 However, pain is personal.
 Everyone has a different pain threshold, so how much a tragus piercing hurts will vary by individual.